-“You’re so small why don’t you shop in the kids section?” or “Do you eat?
-Where does it all go?” are question that embody the skinny girl’s existence.
+“You’re so small why don’t you shop in the kid’s section?” or “Do you eat?
+Where does it all go?” are question that embodies the skinny girl’s existence.
 Or even worse – the suggestion to go have a cheeseburger.
-Statements like these are stabs at my femininity; am I less of a woman because my jeans don’t cup by backside or my womanly curves haven’t grown in (and probably never will)?
+Statements like these are stabs at my femininity; am I less of a woman because my jeans don’t cup by my backside or my womanly curves haven’t grown in (and probably never will)?

 It’s time to set the record straight.
 Most skinny women you see (unless they have some type of disorder) can and do eat anything and everything.
-When you are skinny more often than not you possess not a curve, shape or Victoria secret bra size to speak of!
-I have walked into a Victoria Secret on many occasions just to have the sales lady tell me “I’m sorry I can’t seem to find anything in a size 34A.”
-The one time I was lucky enough to find a bra in my size (push up of course) I kept that sucker until the straps withered and fell apart.
-Rude comments and having trouble finding clothes isn’t exclusive to just the big girl community.
-Us skinny girls feel the heat too.
+When you are skinny more often than not you possess not a curve, shape, or Victoria’s secret bra size to speak of!
+I have walked into Victoria’s Secret on many occasions just to have the sales lady tell me “I’m sorry I can’t seem to find anything in a size 34A.”
+The one time I was lucky enough to find Victoria’s Secret bra alternative in my size (push up of course) I kept that sucker until the straps withered and fell apart.
+Rude comments and having trouble finding clothes aren’t exclusive to just the big girl community.
+We skinny girls feel the heat too.

-The truth is that if you don’t learn to love yourself for who you are then it doesn’t matter whether you’re a plus size diva, fierce and petite or somewhere in between.
-Instead of going through great lengths to be a lollipop and bulk up on sisterly attacks, we should go through greater lengths to thin up our prejudices and learn to love ourselves.
+The truth is that if you don’t learn to love yourself for who you are then it doesn’t matter whether you’re a plus-size diva, fierce and petite, or somewhere in between.
+Instead of going to great lengths to be a lollipop and bulk up on sisterly attacks, we should go to greater lengths to thin up our prejudices and learn to love ourselves.